The Gerontology Program is not admitting students for Fall 2021 admission.

 - Scores from the Graduate Record Examinations (GRE) taken within the last two years; to submit scores to us from the testing service, use university code 6871 and department code 2207.

-- For international applicants and/or non-native English speakers, proof of proficiency in the English language is required.
+- For non-native English speakers, proof of proficiency in the English language is required.